We do our best handle any personal information you share with us securely and responsibly.

 These cookies are used to make advertising messages more relevant to you and your interests.

-You can update your details or opt-out of our emails at any time using the ‘Unsubscribe’ or ‘Email Preferences’ links found at the bottom of every email we send via MailChimp.
-If you unsubscribe MailChimp will retain your email address for the purposes of a suppression list to ensure that no further marketing messages can be sent unless you actively choose to opt-in again.
+You can update your details or opt-out of our emails at any time using the ‘Unsubscribe’ or ‘Email Preferences’ links found at the bottom of every marketing email we send.
+If you unsubscribe we will retain your email address for the purposes of a suppression list to ensure that no further marketing messages can be sent unless you actively choose to opt-in again.

 When you book tickets through our website we collect a number of pieces of information at checkout.
 Your name and email address are used to uniquely identify your order and provide us with a point of contact for any follow-up communication such as sending you an electronic receipt.
 We also collect your IP address and physical address to facilitate payment processing and meet our obligations to maintain appropriate financial records.
 For example we need to know the country of origin of all transactions for calculating VAT.
 This information is retained for up to 36 months after which is erased.